GermanLepin/gateway_service/README.md

 I have designed microservices interaction, and there are three services: client-service is an entry point into applications; payment-service is the main service where I wrote the main handlers and logic; and bank-api is an imitation of an external banking service with which we communicate using the REST API.
 You can check this out on the scheme at the very bottom.

 What I already did:
-1. three basic handlers `/payments` that save the infornmation to DB and do the main logic
+1. three basic handlers `/payment` that save the information to DB and do the main logic
-2. start all databases and all serveses using only one comand
+2. Start all databases and all servers using only one command.
 3. migrations

 What I am planning to do:
-1. cover the code with unit tests and e2e tests
+1. Cover the code with unit tests and e2e tests.
 2. implement a GET request to bank-api and get payment information in case of a network break or any other problems during interaction between microservices.
 3. implement a worker that will send an update of payment information to client-service in case of a network break or any other problems during interaction between microservices.
-4. implement a worker that will transfer data from actual_payment_information to all_payment_information.
+4. Implement a worker that will transfer data from actual payment information to all payment information.

 In the `project` repository can be found all files with basic commands and the main `docker-compose.yml`